survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> If you want to use webpack 5 to run the examples, use `npm add webpack@next` instead.

+T> `npm add` is an alias for `npm install`.
+It's used in the book as it aligns well with Yarn and `yarn add`.
+You can use which one you prefer.

 ## Executing webpack

 You can display the exact path of the executables using `npm bin`.
 Most likely it points to `./node_modules/.bin`.
 Try running webpack from there through the terminal using `node_modules/.bin/wp` or a similar command.